seufernandez/theWallet/README.md

 The app will be available for access on your browser at `http://localhost:3333`

+I recommend you to use Insomnia or Postman to run the Application 🧡

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.